 He pointed out, and he was probably very correct, that a lot of people might have not even noticed the charge, or if they did, they simply would have called the bank and left it at that, figuring going through the rest of the process wasn’t worth the trouble.

 But in his mind, not only was it the right option, for him it was the only option.
 He knew that if he ‘let the guy off the hook’ by not following through to the next step, the guy would go right on with it.
-Whether he would have tried using JVs account again or used other accounts is hard to say, but it’s pretty clear he would have continued, and JV could not stand by and let that happen.
+Whether he would have tried using JVs account again or used other accounts is hard to say.
+It’s pretty clear he would have continued, and JV could not stand by and let that happen.

-I admire JV for not only taking care of his own personal situation in this circumstance, but also for addressing the situation from a broader perspective, by trying to help other people from this happening to them by taking the opportunity to steal away.
+I admire JV for not only taking care of his own personal situation in this circumstance, but also for addressing the situation from a broader perspective.
+He made sure to prevent the thief from trying their ruse on someone else.

 That’s pretty awesome.